linux-kernel-labs/linux/Documentation/teaching/lectures/intro.rst

 Micro-kernels vs monolithic kernels
 -----------------------------------

-Advocates of micro-kernels often suggest that micro-kernel are superior because of the modular design a micro-kernel enforces.
+Advocates of micro-kernels often suggest that micro-kernels are superior because of the modular design a micro-kernel enforces.
 However, monolithic kernels can also be modular and there are several approaches that modern monolithic kernels use toward this